MJTGhasemi/MJ_Portfolio/README.md

 #### Preprocessing and Predictive Modeling
 Various machine learning models were developed to predict gene-protein interactions, focusing on model performance and robustness.
 This phase involved feature engineering, model selection, and extensive evaluation.

-### Final Report
-The final report compiles all findings and insights, providing a detailed discussion of the methodologies used, key results, implications for future research, and potential practical applications.

 ### Key Findings
 - Identification of critical gene-protein relationships essential for understanding cellular maturation.